 When should you give up your toddler’s nap?
-Read a sleep consultant’s insights and signs your toddler is ready to stop napping.
+Read a sleep expert’s insights and signs your toddler is ready to stop napping.

 When my textbook sleeper began taking longer and longer and longer to fall asleep at nap time, I persisted with iron-clad determination.